Nine Newbie Questions

 Ahh, the megapixel myth…more is better.
 Not so.
 I used a 6 megapixel camera years ago and some prints were made for huge billboards and they looked great.
 I even had a 4 megapixel image taken with a point and shoot used for an A3 window display.

 The problem when you pack more megapixels into smaller sensors is that the quality can suffer badly.
 The actual size of the sensor is more important than the megapixels.

-If you can afford more megapixels in a newer camera it may be worth spending more simply because the technology could be better with regard to other factors such as the lens quality, zoom reach and image quality.
+If you can afford more megapixels in a newer camera it may be worth spending more.
+Simply because the technology could be better with regard to other factors such as the lens quality, zoom reach and image quality.

-8) You can always tell who has a new digital camera based on the emails they send you.
+You can always tell who has a new digital camera based on the emails they send you.
 Usually, the photograph is enormous and takes the email forever to come through.
 I have told my readers about the Microsoft Image resizer that can make large pictures very small at the click of a mouse button.
 Do you have any other image resizing tools that you recommend?
 What about for cropping?

 Just tell your readers to beware of image theft.
 Either upload small images or watermark them for security: Add a Watermark to Your Images

 I recently had a bride from a wedding I shot have one of my images stolen from her Facebook page and sent in to The Sun newspaper.
-They had hired Girls Aloud for their entertainment which was obviously newsworthy…just be careful.
+They had hired Girls Aloud for their entertainment which was obviously newsworthy.
+Just be careful.